JosephCottam/AbstractRendering/README.md

 rendering supported by the Abstract Rendering system.
 The readme in that directory also describes how to use this demonstration application.

-The "python" directory contains an implementation of Abstract Rendering using numpy and Blaze (optional).
+The "python" directory contains an implementation of Abstract Rendering using numpy .
 README.md in that directory provides details on the python implementation.